TryGhost/Ghost/ghost/slack-notifications/README.md

 # Slack Notifications

-Service to handle sending notifications to a Slack webhook URl
+Service to handle sending notifications to a Slack webhook URL

 ## Usage